AlehandroL/AlehandroL/README.md

 - 👋 Hi, I’m @AlehandroL, I'm a self-taught developer and I have a bachelor degree in industrial engineering
-- 👀 I’m interested in backend development positions.
+- 👀 I’m interested in backend development and getting my first job as a developer.
-- 🌱 I’m currently working in my applications portfolio.
+- 🌱 I’m currently studying RoR for an immersive experience at https://fin.fintual.com/.

 <!---
 AlehandroL/AlehandroL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.